DSLIISC/QIA_2024/README.md

 ```
 python QAOA_Paper-All_Experiments.py -pid <5/6/7/71> -bp '<result_location>' --no-noisy --inc
 ```
-Note : Again repeat is option.
+Note : Repeat is optional.
 It will take the default value of 10.

 ### Experiment Log
 Code execution log files store at _____  of SQIA and OQIA experiment with folders named according to problem id.